hoonman/cybersecurityWeek9/README.md

 ## Red

-Vulnerability #1: Changing session IDs
+Vulnerability #1: Changing session IDs.
+URL / IDOR type attack

 Description: changing the session ID redirects us to links that we are not supposed to have access to.
+ID from 1-9 gives us normal salesperson information.

 <img src="https://github.com/hoonman/cybersecurityWeek9/blob/main/red1.gif">